Buy-to-Let Mortgages for Older Borrowers

 How your age can impact mortgage eligibility maximum borrowing

-Age is a much less significant factor for a buy-to-let mortgage than for a residential mortgage, but depending on the lender you approach, there may still be a few ways that age can impact buy-to-let mortgage eligibility criteria:
+Age is a much less significant factor for a buy-to-let mortgage than a residential one.
+However, depending on the lender you approach, there may still be a few ways that age can impact buy-to-let mortgage eligibility criteria:

-• Term length: As you move into the later stages of life or become retired, you may be offered a shorter term length for a buy-to-let mortgage as a compromise.
+- Term length: As you move into the later stages of life or retire, you may be offered a shorter term length for a buy-to-let mortgage as a compromise.
 This is to offset some of the risk for lenders.
 This is usually based on an upper age limit at the end of the mortgage term.
-For example, Natwest has a maximum age at the end of the term of 80.
-This means that if you are 70 when you’re applying, the maximum term length will be ten years.
+For example, at the end of the term, Natwest has a maximum age of 80.
+If you are 70 when applying, the maximum term length will be ten years.

-• Larger deposit: Generally speaking, as long as you meet the eligibility criteria, your age shouldn’t impact deposit requirements.
-That said, some lenders do impose LTV limits dependent on age.
-The Mortgage Works for example cap LTV at 65% for lenders aged 70 or over.
+- Larger deposit: Generally speaking, your age shouldn’t impact deposit requirements as long as you meet the eligibility criteria.
+That said, some lenders impose loan-to-value (LTV) limits that are dependent on age.
+The Mortgage Works, for example, caps LTV at 65% for lenders aged 70 or over.
 Your broker will be able to identify the right lenders for you based on your available deposit.

-• Self-employed: If you’re self-employed, quite a few lenders will have maximum age limits.
-These can range anywhere from 55 all the way up to 95 for buy-to-let mortgages.
+- Self-employed: Quite a few lenders will have maximum age limits if you’re self-employed.
+These can range anywhere from 55 to 95 for buy-to-let mortgages.
 Self-employed age limits are not necessarily lower than other age limits.
-Swansea Building Society for example has a maximum age on application of 84 if you’re retired, 74 if you’re self-employed and 69 if you’re employed.
+Swansea Building Society, for example, has a maximum age on application of 84 if you’re retired, 74 if you’re self-employed and 69 if you’re employed.

 Lenders and rates for older borrowers

-These days there are plenty of lenders willing to consider older borrowers.
-But, whether you’re in your 50s, 60s, 70s, or even older, it can reduce your options.
+These days, there are plenty of lenders willing to consider older borrowers.
+But being in your 50s, 60s, 70s, or even older can reduce your options.

 The table below illustrates the interest rates currently available.